dreadl0ck/zeus/wiki/docs/README.md

 ## Auto Sanitizing

 ZEUS is error prone.

-It checks automatically for cyclos in build chains, and corrects typos in the ZEUS header.
+It checks automatically for cyclos in build chains, and corrects typos in the ZEUS header fields.

-If this fails for you, please let me know.
 You can disable this behaviour in the config.

 ## Shell Integration